-Conditions in the global economy are continuing to improve.
-Labour markets have tightened further and above-trend growth is expected in a number of advanced economies, although uncertainties remain.
-Growth in the Chinese economy is being supported by increased spending on infrastructure and property construction, with the high level of debt continuing to present a medium-term risk.
-Commodity prices have risen recently, although Australia's terms of trade are still expected to decline over coming years.
+The broad-based pick-up in the global economy is continuing.
+Labour markets have tightened further in many countries and forecasts for global growth have been revised up since last year.
+Above-trend growth is expected in a number of advanced economies, although uncertainties remain.
+In China, growth is being supported by increased spending on infrastructure and property construction, with the high level of debt continuing to present a medium-term risk.
+The rise in commodity prices over the past year has boosted Australia's national income.

-Wage growth remains low in most countries, as does core inflation.
-Headline inflation rates have declined recently, largely reflecting the earlier decline in oil prices.
-In the United States, the Federal Reserve expects to increase interest rates further and there is no longer an expectation of additional monetary easing in other major economies.
-Financial markets have been functioning effectively and volatility remains low.
+Headline inflation rates, having moved higher over the past year, have declined recently in response to lower oil prices.
+Wage growth remains subdued in most countries, as does core inflation.
+Further increases in US interest rates are expected and there is no longer an expectation of additional monetary easing in other major economies.
+Financial markets have been functioning effectively and volatility has been low.

-Conditions in the housing market continue to vary considerably around the country.
-Housing prices have been rising briskly in some markets, although there are signs that conditions are easing, especially in Sydney.
+Conditions in the housing market vary considerably around the country.
+Housing prices have been rising briskly in some markets, although there are some signs that these conditions are starting to ease.
 In some other markets, prices are declining.
 In the eastern capital cities, a considerable additional supply of apartments is scheduled to come on stream over the next couple of years.
-Rent increases remain low in most cities.
-Investors in residential property are facing higher interest rates.
-There has also been some tightening of credit conditions following supervisory measures to address the risks associated with high and rising levels of household indebtedness.
-Growth in housing debt has been outpacing the slow growth in household incomes.
+Rent increases are the slowest for two decades.
+Growth in housing debt has outpaced the slow growth in household incomes.
+The recent supervisory measures should help address the risks associated with high and rising levels of household indebtedness.
+Lenders have also announced increases in mortgage rates for investor and interest-only loans.